arcrad/page_master/README.md

 The process is essentially:

 - Fetch webpage from the URL provided
-- Extract "main" content from webpage
+- Extract "main" content from webpage (and optionally simplify it via a LLM)
 - Split content into short chunks
 - Find a relevant stock image for each chunk
 - Put each chunk and image on a page